cakephp/docs/en/appendices/orm-migration.rst

 .. note::

-    Identifiers in ``QueryExpression`` objects will not be quoted, and you will need to quote them manually.
+    Identifiers in ``QueryExpression`` objects will not be quoted, and you will need to quote them manually or use IdentifierExpression objects.

 Updating behaviors
 ==================